gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

     the Helix Versioning Engine that the Git Fusion service uses, and must have permission to access the repositories you wish to import from.

-    Note: The `my-fusion` key is used to assign config values to a particular git-fusion instance.
-You can include more configured servers under other keys.
+    Note: `my-fusion` is an example key that is used to configure the connection to a particular Git Fusion server.
+Similarly, you can include configurations to other Git Fusion servers under other uniquely-named keys.

     ```ruby
 gitswarm['git-fusion']['enabled']                     = true